volterraedge/terraform-provider-volterra/docs/resources/volterra_voltstack_site.md

 ### No Static Routes

-Static Routes disabled for site local network..
+Static Routes disabled for site local inside network..

 ### No Storage Device